-- 1. Install the hard disk drive into the drive cage in your system case. - 2.
-Plug the IDE cable into IDE1 (A).
+- 1. Install the hard disk drive into the drive cage in your system case. - Plug the IDE cable into IDE1 (A):

-- Note: Ribbon cable connectors are usually keyed so that they can only be installed correctly on the device connector.
+Note: Ribbon cable connectors are usually keyed so that they can only be installed correctly on the device connector.
 If the connector is not keyed, make sure that you match the pin-1 side of the cable connector with the pin-1 side of the device connector.
 Each connector has the pin-1 side clearly marked.
-The pin-1 side of each ribbon cable is always marked with a colored stripe on the cable. - Plug an IDE cable connector into the hard disk drive IDE connector (B).
-It doesn't matter which connector on the cable you use.
-Ensure that the pin-1 side of the cable is matched with the pin-1 side of the connector.
-Refer to the previous note. - 4.
-Plug a power cable from the case power supply into the power connector on the hard disk drive (C).
+The pin-1 side of each ribbon cable is always marked with a colored stripe on the cable.

+- Plug an IDE cable connector into the hard disk drive IDE connector (B).
+It doesn't matter which connector on the cable you use. - Plug a power cable from the case power supply into the power connector on the hard disk drive (C).